 AIU could give you an opportunity to advance your creative and technical abilities in areas such as building professional soundtracks, including effects editing, automatic dialog replacement (ADR), dialog editing, audio sweetening and foleying, composing and mixing music for films and videos, and enhancing moving images with innovative sound design.
-At AIU, you can take more courses devoted to your field of interest, on average, than at other similar schools.
 For a Bachelor of Fine Arts in Media Production with a specialization in Audio Production and Sound Design, your classes may include:

 Music Production I

 Students learn multi-track recording, advanced MIDI applications, pre-production and various techniques and strategies for recording live drums, bass, guitar and vocals.
 Students are also introduced to key concepts in mixing music within a stereo environment.